 Whether you just want to learn to crochet or are ready to expand your knowledge of crochet stitches, this simple stitch is a wonderful addition to your toolbox.
 Crossed Double Crochet Stitch (also called criss-cross stitch) is a product of a small modification to a basic double crochet stitch.

-Why should you learn Crossed Double Crochet Stitch and what is great about it?
+Why should you learn to crochet Crossed Double Crochet Stitch

 - It is a very easy crochet stitch to learn;